MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 When its **[EvtAcxStreamPrepareHardware](/windows-hardware/drivers/ddi/acxstreams/nc-acxstreams-evt_acx_stream_prepare_hardware)** callback is invoked, the Bluetooth LE Audio profile either:

 1. Allocates resources for a unicast stream by:
-   1. Configuring a CIG with the HCI_LE_Set_CIG_Parameters command if it was not already configured in the create stream callback.
+   1. Configuring a CIG with the HCI_LE_Set_CIG_Parameters command if it wasn't already configured in the create stream callback.
    1. Sending the ASCS config QoS operation to synchronize settings with the remote device.
 1. Allocates resources for a broadcast stream by performing the BAP broadcast audio stream configuration procedure defined in the BAP specification.